GKalliatakis/Fourier-Analysis-Digital-Images/README.md

 ### SPOMF Approach
 This technique, referred to as a symmetric phase-only matched filtering (SPOMF), can be seen as a nonlinear two step process, the first step being the extraction of the phases of the input images and the second the phase-only matched filtering.
 Because cross-correlation is very sensitive to luminance, one solution is to normalize the images before the comparison, which leads to Normalized Cross-correlation.
 Furthermore, another solution can be adopted by comparing only the phase information, namely SPOMF.

+### Template matching with SPOMF
+For this exercise a normalized cross-correlation matching, an SSD matching and the SPOMF matching were implemented.
+Then these algorithms were tested on the images provided.
+The results can be showed in the above figure.
+The first line contains the reference image alongside the query image.
+The second line shows the three different approaches used and the last line presents the location of the query image inside the reference image based on each method.
+The code for the template matching can be found in the function named *template_matching_ssd_ncc_SPOMF* and can be used for gray-scale and color images.
+The code itself contains lots of explanatory comments.

+### Image registration with FMI-SPOMF
+In this exercise, image registration with the FMI-SPOMF method was introduced.
+First a distorted version of the “cameraman.tif” image was constructed with arbitrary rotation and scaling only with 30 degrees rotation and 0.7 scaling.
+After that, the sampling of images on a log-polar grid was implemented in a function named *logsample*.
+The implementation was based on *Log-polar image sampling*.

 License
 ----